mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 After calibration, you need to test the dimmer.
 - At 0% and 1%: you should see 0W sent to the resistance
-- At 1%, you should start seeing some watts sent to the resistance
+- At 2% and more, you should start seeing some watts sent to the resistance

 **This is very important to make sure that no load goes to the resistance at 1%!**